phuria/about-me/README.md

 Creating a database migrations.
 Creating guides and instructions.
 Supporting administrators in server maintenances.
-Implementation of the users in the new functionality.
+Implementation user in the new functionality.

 ### Freelancer